Designer Breed Icon

 Golden Newfies do well in most climates.
 As with any dog, they are sensitive to heat.
 Their fluffy coats also make them prone to overheating easily.
 They tend to handle cold relatively well, but likely won’t take naps in the snow like Huskies and Malamutes tend to do.
 Because they bond closely with their families and are affectionate companions, they do not like to be left alone for long periods of time and can develop separation anxiety if you do not work with them on it.

-Potential health concerns to be aware of in a Golden Newfie can include hip dysplasia, elbow dysplasia, patellar luxation, subaortic stenosis, and cancer.
+Potential health concerns to be aware of in a Golden Newfie can include hip dysplasia, elbow dysplasia, patellar luxation, subaortic stenosis, entropion, von Willebrand’s Disease, and cancer.
+They can also sometimes be prone to skin allergies.
+Good breeding practices and the health of the parents make a big difference in the health of Golden Newfy puppies.

-Reputable breeding practices make a big difference.
-Good breeders will screen their dogs to make sure they are not passing preventable issues to puppies, so make sure you ask about the parents and any tests that have been done.
+Reputable breeders will screen their dogs to make sure they are not passing preventable issues to puppies.
+Make sure you ask about the health and genetic history of the parents.
+You can also ask about any health tests or clearances that have been done.

 As a large dog breed, the Golden Newfie is at risk for bloat.
-Because bloat in dogs can quickly become dangerous if the stomach flips, it’s important to know how to reduce to risk and what symptoms to look for so you know when to get help.
+Because bloat in dogs can be dangerous and becomes fatal if the stomach flips (i.e., gastric torsion occurs), it’s important to know how to reduce the risk and what symptoms to look for so you know when to get to the emergency vet.
+If they get help in time, dogs can survive and recover from bloat.

 Golden Newfies will have a long, fluffy coat that can range from cream to gold to black.
-They will shed moderately year-round and heavier during seasonal changes.
+They will shed moderately year-round and more heavily during seasonal changes.
 Brushing a few times a week is usually enough, but daily brushing is recommended, especially during seasonal shedding sessions.

-Cutting nails once or twice monthly keeps them from growing too long and causing issues.
-Weekly ear checks along with careful cleanings as needed can help prevent ear infections.
+Cutting nails once or twice a month keeps them from growing too long and causing issues.
+Weekly ear checks, along with careful cleanings as needed, can help prevent ear infections.
 Brushing daily with a dog-friendly toothpaste or using an enzyme toothpaste every day, in addition to cleanings at the vet as needed, is ideal dental care for dogs.

-Although a Golden Newfie has moderate exercise requirements, they can sometimes be a couch potato.
-Daily walks plus some playtime and other activity are what this dog needs to stay happy and healthy.
+Although a Golden Newfie has moderate exercise requirements, they can have bursts of higher energy, more like their Golden Retriever parent, and they can also sometimes be a couch potato, when they are taking rest periods like their Newfie parent.
+Daily walks plus some playtime and other activities are what this dog needs to stay happy and healthy.
 They’re usually more than happy to go along with whatever activity you’re doing, but you may need to encourage them to get them moving at times.